Can a Daily Dose of CBD Help With Dementia?

 How CBD Oil Works to Alleviate Symptoms of Dementia

-CBD’s potential benefits to manage dementia include its ability to reduce inflammation and oxygen buildup.
+CBD’s potential benefits to manage dementia include its ability to reduce inflammation.
 It also might help stimulate the brain and protect the nervous system(12).

 CBD may also attenuate anxiety and stress and reduce the decline of cognitive functions, such as memory.